WarPigs1602/iauthd/README.md

 "wget https://raw.githubusercontent.com/WarPigs1602/snircd-patches/main/iauth-fix-webirc.patch",<br>
 then enter "git apply iauth-fix-webirc.patch" to fix the server with an IAuth bug and add the webchat feature,<br>
-then enter "wget https://raw.githubusercontent.com/WarPigs1602/snircd-patches/main/configure.patch", then enter "git apply configure.patch" to fix the MAXCONNECTIIONS issue.
+then enter "wget https://raw.githubusercontent.com/WarPigs1602/snircd-patches/main/configure.patch", then enter "git apply configure.patch" to fix the MAXCONNECTIONS issue.
 After that then enter "./configure", then "make" and "make install",<br>
 and the ircd will now working with the Patch.<br>
 Further configuration in the "ircd.conf" is needed or modified to:<br>